 4. Must have at least 1 measurable lesion by computed tomography or magnetic resonance

-imaging per RECIST version 1.1.
+imaging per RECIST v1.1.

 6. Female patients of childbearing age and women < 12 months since the onset of

-sexual partner(s) is surgically sterilized (vasectomy), must agree to use acceptable contraceptive
+sexual partner(s) is surgically sterilized (vasectomy), must agree to use acceptable

-DSP-0509.
+their last DSP-0509 infusion.
 If employing contraception, 2 of the following